stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/user_roles.md

-# Roles
+# User Roles

+## Admin Roles

-## SAAP Cluster Admin
+### SAAP Cluster Admin

 ![image](./images/tenant-operator-sca-overview.png)

 fig 1.
 Shows how SAAP Cluster Admin manages tenants using Tenant Operator

-SAAP Cluster Admin are admins of a cluster.
-They are responsible for the configuration and maintainance of tenants and quotas.
+SAAP Cluster Admin is a cluster admin with some restrictions.
+It has privilege to see all resources for all Tenants with some additional privileges.
 More details [SAAP ClusterAdmin](https://docs.cloud.stakater.com/content/sre/authentication-authorization/saap-authorization-roles.html#_1-saap-cluster-admin-sca)

+## Tenant Roles

-## Owner
+### Owner

 ![image](./images/tenant-operator-owner-overview.png)
 fig 2.
 Shows how tenant owners manage there tenant using Tenant Operator

-Owner role will have admin access on there `Projects` and they can also create new `namespaces`.
+Owner is an admin of a tenant with some restrictions.
+It has privilege to see all resources in there Tenant with some additional privileges.
+They can also create new `namespaces`.

+*Owners will also inhert roles from `Edit` and `View`.*

-### Access Permissions
+#### Access Permissions

 * Role and RoleBinding access in `Project` :
   * delete